d2ep4k/test1/README.md

 - user can share their comment on the blog
 - user can reply to a comment
 ---
+- blog may include latex, video, audio, and images
 - user can follow other users (publish - subscriber model)
 - blog recommendations
 - plagiarism check